What is a Cyber Attack Simulation Exercise?

 6. Insider Attacks

-The facilitator works with one or two representatives from the client side to decide the scenario that will be rehearsed during the Attack Simulation Exercise.
+The facilitator works with one or two representatives from the client side to decide the scenario that will be rehearsed during the Cyber Security Incident Simulation Tabletop.
 During the actual workshop, the scenario is built up and an atmosphere of real panic and chaos is created.
 The idea is to put participants under pressure to think and act like the way they would in an actual incident.

 The tabletop exercise then focusses on discussing the simulated attack scenario with relevant stakeholders, such as IT staff, management, and other teams involved in the incident response plan.